 In compiling the ready-made datasets, we process the social and health data received from one or more controllers under the scope of the Secondary Use Act to the extent deemed necessary for each project.

 We cannot form ready-made material on the basis of all materials of all controllers within the scope of the law.
-For more detailed restrictions on data, see the Secondary Use Act (in Finnish, finlex.fi).
+For more detailed restrictions on data, see the Secondary Use Act, Section 6 (finlex.fi).

 Data controllers within the scope of the Secondary Use Act: